robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 ```
 {% img center http://robdodson.s3.amazonaws.com/images/shadow-dom-content1.jpg 'Mixing content and presentation' %}

 If you've been following along this should look familiar.
-Using the `<content>` tag we've created an **insertion point** which **projects** the text from the `.pokemon` div so it appears within our shadow `<h1>`.
-The ability to project content is very powerful.
-It allows us to change the order in which things render which has previously been difficult / impossible without physically reordering the source.
+Using the `<content>` tag we've created an **insertion point** that **projects** the text from the `.pokemon` div so it appears within our shadow `<h1>`.
+Insertion points are very powerful because they allow us to change the order in which things render without physically altering the source.
+It also means that we can be selective about what gets rendered.

-You may have noticed that now we're using a [template tag](/blog/2013/03/16/html5-template-tag-introduction/) instead of building our Shadow DOM entirely in JavaScript.
+You may have noticed that we're using a [template tag](/blog/2013/03/16/html5-template-tag-introduction/) instead of building our Shadow DOM entirely in JavaScript.
 I've found that using `<template>` tags makes the process of working with the Shadow DOM much easier.

 Let's look at a more advanced example to demonstrate how to work with multiple insertion points.